Skip to main content

 How it works in practice

-The app-level Button component (components/Button.tsx) wraps the shared-ui Button to add Next.js Link integration — when rendered as a link, it uses next/link for client-side navigation with prefetching.
-The shared-ui Button knows nothing about routing.
+The app-level Button component (components/Button.tsx) wraps the shared-ui Button to add Next.js Link integration: when it renders as a link, it uses next/link for client-side navigation with prefetching, and the shared-ui Button underneath knows nothing about routing at all.

-Similarly, kit components like PostCard compose shared-ui primitives (Badge, Heading, Text) with Next.js-specific concerns like image optimization and route-aware links.
+Kit components like PostCard work the same way, composing shared-ui primitives (Badge, Heading, Text) with the Next.js-specific concerns like image optimization and route-aware links.

 React 19 migration

-During the V1→V2 evolution, React 19 deprecated forwardRef.
-The shared-ui library now accepts ref as a regular prop in the component interface:
+Somewhere between V1 and V2, React 19 deprecated forwardRef, so the shared-ui library now accepts ref as a regular prop in the component interface:

 // Before (React 18 — forwardRef)